October 6, 2016

 - Step Therapy

-Taking too much medicine or taking it too often can worsen your health condition and may increase your health care costs.
+Taking too much medicine or taking it too often may worsen your health condition and increase your health care costs.
 For these reasons, private health insurance companies that offer prescription drug coverage sometimes set quantity limits.
-When a covered medication has quantity limits, the insurance company will only pay for a set amount of the medication within a 30-day period.
-If you attempt to refill a prescription before the end of the 30-day period or your doctor prescribes an amount higher than the limit, your drug will not be covered by your plan.
+When a covered medication has quantity limits, the plan will cover only a set amount of the medication within a set period of time.
+For example, the plan may limit coverage of a particular prescription drug to 30 tablets within a 30-day period.
+If you attempt to refill a prescription before the end of the 30-day period or your doctor prescribes an amount higher than the limit, your prescription drug costs will not be covered by your plan.

 Certain drugs are more expensive than others and have more side effects, while others may have restrictions on how long they can be taken.
 To ensure that medications are used correctly, some plans require prior authorization.
-This refers to the procedure by which a doctor or pharmacist must first request approval for coverage of a particular medication with a drug limit before you may receive insurance coverage for the drug.
-This proves to the plan that the prescription is medically-necessary and therefore must be purchased.
-If an insurance company requires prior authorization on a specific medication and you do not receive this authorization before you get the prescription filled, you would be responsible to pay the full retail price of the medication.
+This refers to the procedure by which a prescribing doctor or pharmacist must first request approval for coverage of a particular medication The pre-authorization process permits the prescribing physician and plan’s clinical staff to exchange information about the health condition the prescription drug is intended to treat, and, if applicable, other medications commonly used to treat the condition.
+The purpose of prior authorization is to verify the medical appropriateness of the prescription drug in making a coverage determination.
+If an insurance company requires prior authorization on a specific medication and you do not receive this authorization before you get the prescription filled, you would be responsible for paying the full retail price of the medication.

-Step therapy is a drug limit where one or more cheaper medicines must first be demonstrated as ineffective for a beneficiary's medical condition before the beneficiary may use a more expensive medication for the same condition.
-This program was designed for people with certain conditions, such as high blood pressure and high cholesterol, and requires them to take certain medications daily.
-Under Step Therapy drugs are grouped into categories based on cost: front-line drugs and back-up drugs.
-The front-line drugs are the generic, affordable drugs that should be tried first because they provide the same benefits as the more expensive, brand name back-up drugs.
+Step therapy is a prescription drug limit in which one or more less expensive medicines must first be demonstrated as ineffective for a beneficiary’s medical condition before the beneficiary qualified for coverage of a more expensive medication for the same condition.
+This program was designed for people with conditions such as high blood pressure and high cholesterol that requires them to take certain medications daily.
+In Step therapy, prescription drugs are grouped into categories based on cost: front-line drugs and back-up drugs.
+The front-line drugs are the generic, affordable drugs that should be tried first because they typically provide the same clinical benefits as the more expensive brand name medications.